 Design and Appearance’

 The watch comes with a cleverly designed crocodile inspired USB charger.
-The Q- Watch Z is securely placed inside the charging box with the watch closed, and the USB connector is plugged in to a computer or a power source via power adapter.
-However we noted that extreme care must be taken with opening and closing the charging clips, as they look susceptible and flimsy enough to easily break.
+The Q- Watch Z is securely placed inside the charging box with the watch closed.
+The USB connector is plugged in to a computer or a power source via power adapter.
+However we noted that extreme care must be taken with opening and closing the charging clips.
+The clips look susceptible and flimsy enough to easily break.
 The charging box is made of cheap plastic

 The overall score for design and appearance is a 3/5 star performance.